amended August 2025

 In addition to the types of interference described in Rule 16.1a, when a ball lies in the general area, interference also exists if an immovable obstruction is: on the player's line of play, is within two club-lengths of the putting green, and is within two club-lengths of the ball.
 The player may take relief under Rule 16.1b (Exception - There is no relief under this Local Rule if the player chooses a line of play that is clearly unreasonable).
 An artificial hole plug on a green is an Abnormal Course Condition and relief may be taken in accordance with Rule 16.1d.

-PENALTY FOR BREACH OF LOCAL RULES IS A GENERAL PENALTY (loss of hole in matchplay and 2 strokes in stroke play)
+(loss of hole in matchplay and 2 strokes in stroke play)

 Note: Additional local rules of a temporary nature may be posted on the noticeboard from time to time.